msanto7/portfolio-site/README.md

 	• Have a codepipeline setup to deploy when my main github branch gets updated
 	• Should be hosted at www.mike-santoro.com using google domains
 	• AWS link: http://mike-santoro.com.s3-website-us-east-1.amazonaws.com/
-    • Built using html, css, and a small amount of vanilla JS
+    • Built using html, css, and a small amount of vanilla JS.